ModelCloud/Evalution/docs/engine.md

 the same shared generation, scoring, and paged continuous-batching path as the built-in transformer engines when the loaded quantized model exposes the required HF hooks.
 It also surfaces the resolved quantized runtime backend in execution metadata.

+`engines.SGLang()` loads the runtime through `sglang.Engine(...)`, keeps generation and log-likelihood execution fully in process, and normalizes SGLang's generation and prompt-logprob responses into Evalution's shared output objects.

 `engines.VLLM()` loads the runtime through `vllm.LLM(...)`, keeps a tokenizer for prompt rendering and scoring prep, and implements generation plus both log-likelihood APIs through vLLM-native